 Also Known As

 Black salt is a pinkish coloured salt infused with sulfurous herbs and spices.
 The distinct flavour of this salt is what makes it unique from table salt and sea salt.

 How to Select

-· The chaat masalas available in various brands in market have black salt holding the main ingredient along with other spices.
+• Various brands of chaat masala available in the market have black salt as the main ingredient along with other spices.

 How To Store

-The salt tends to moisten faster due to hydration.
-Hence ensure that once the pack is opened, store it in a dry vacuum container of glass or plastic.
-Always lid the container tight once opened.
-Do not use a wet spoon to remove the salt from the container, else it will harden and turn into blocks over a period.
+• The salt tends to moisten faster due to hydration.
+So, once the pack is opened, store it in a dry vacuum container of glass or plastic.

-· Since the sodium levels in Black Salt is less as compared to Table salt, it is prescribed to patients with high blood pressure or those on low salt diets.
+• Since the sodium level in black salt is less as compared to table salt, it is prescribed to patients with high blood pressure or those on low salt diets.

-· Black salt is considered as a cooling spice in ayurveda, thus helps treat heartburn.
+• Black salt is considered as a cooling spice in Ayurveda, and thus helps treat heartburn.